ahhrrr/zebra-client/README.md

   - If you're moving the printer to a new machine, change the otherbom environment variable PRINTER_ENDPOINT to be the new IP

 ### Launch
-- Create a launch script for OSX and launch is (see below)
+- Create a launch script for OSX and launch it (see below)

 ## Launching the zebra client on OSX